dzoladz/website/content/post/2020code4lib/index.md

 date = "2020-03-14T11:00:00"
 draft = false
 tags = ["applications"]
-title = "code{4}lib Pittsburgh, PA"
+title = "code{4}lib - Pittsburgh, PA"
 math = false
-summary = "My first code{4}lib in the middle of a global pandemic."
+summary = "At the emergence of a global pandemic."

 # Featured image
 # To use, add an image named `featured.jpg/png` to your project's folder.